 A 1997 seismic survey determined that Woo Hon Fai Hall, BAM/PFA's current building, designed by architect Mario Ciampi (1907-2006), does not comply with today's earthquake safety standards.
 Upgrading the main building on Bancroft Way to code would significantly alter the gallery spaces, drastically limiting the institution's ability to present exhibitions.
 Furthermore, BAM/PFA's world-renowned film program, which had been housed in a theater in the Ciampi building until 1999, was moved off-site to a nearby annex due to seismic concerns.
-To address these issues, UC Berkeley and BAM/PFA's art and film programming under one roof.
+To address these issues, UC Berkeley and BAM/PFA embarked on a campaign to create a new facility that would again house BAM/PFA's art and film programming under one roof.

 BAM/PFA's public programming at 2626 Bancroft Way concluded on December 21, 2014.
 The galleries are now closed in preparation for the move to BAM/PFA's new home.
-Film programming at the PFA Theater at 2575 Bancroft Way will continue through summer 2015.
+Film programming at the PFA Theater at 2575 Bancroft Way will continue through August 2, 2015.
 UC Berkeley will determine the future use of Woo Hon Fai Hall.